jjauzion/ws-worker/README.md

 - Copy / Paste the following in the console and run it: `GET _cat/indices?v`
   This list all the index existing in the DB.
 You should see an index called `task` and one called `user`.
 Index starting with a dot `.` are system index.
-- Now run the following to list all the users existing:
+- Now run the following to list all the existing users:
 ```
 GET user/_search
 {